Actors' Analects: Sections

-In this section, he also delineates various types of women's roles and the approaches actors must adopt towards them.
-For instance, he elucidates the delicate balance required in portraying characters such as a samurai's wife or another warrior woman, where proficiency in combat must be tempered with an avoidance of appearing overly masculine.
-Furthermore, he highlights the nuanced distinctions between roles such as those of a samurai's wife, a commoner's wife, and various types or ranks of courtesans.
+In this section, he also describes a number of different types of women roles, and the approaches an actor must have towards them.
+He describes, for example, the fine balance in playing a samurai's wife or another warrior woman between being proficient in combat but not seeming too masculine, as well as the keen differences between the roles of a samurai's wife, a commoner's wife, and different types or ranks of courtesans.

-Ayame achieved notable success playing alongside Sakata Tōjūrō, renowned for his portrayal of male leads.
-Ayame's insights often echo those found in Sugi's "One Hundred Items" and Tōjūrō's "Dust in the Ears," elaborating on similar themes and principles within the realm of kabuki theater.
+Ayame was famously successful for playing alongside Sakata Tōjūrō, who specialized in male leads, and elaborates on many of the same points as Sugi's "One Hundred Items" and Tōjūrō's "Dust in the Ears."